supurloop/ssf/README.md

 For example, you can have linked list object A in task 1 and linked list object B in task 2 and they will be managed independently and correctly, so long as they are only accessed from the context of their respective task.

-In contrast the finite state machine framework requires that all event generation and state handler execution for all state machines occur in the same execution context.
+To properly run the finite state machine framework in a multi-threaded system SSF_SM_CONFIG_ENABLE_THREAD_SUPPORT must be enabled and synchronization macros must be implemented.
+For more details see below.

 ## Interfaces
 ### Byte FIFO Interface